-Heads of year monitor pupils' behaviour across the curriculum and will become involved if a pupil's behaviour is causing concern in a number of subject areas.
+Heads of house monitor pupils' behaviour across the curriculum and will become involved if a pupil's behaviour is causing concern in a number of subject areas.
 They log all incidents and take appropriate action, such as placing a pupil on report for a fixed period.
-When a pupil has received three referrals in one academic year the head of year will notify the pupil's parents.
-After five referrals, the pupil will be given an after school detention.
-Pupils receiving seven referrals will serve a Saturday morning school detention (see below).